yoga sequence

 Integrating Pranayama into Your Practice

 Pranayama can be incorporated into your yoga routine after asana practice or practiced independently.
 It purifies the body’s energy channels (Nadis).
-In Hatha Yoga, asanas prepare the body to receive and circulate Prana, while Pranayama directs this energy through the Nadis.
+In Hatha Yoga, asanas prepare the body to receive and circulate Prana, while benefits of Pranayama directs this energy through the Nadis.
 Mudras can then be used to further refine the energetic effects.
 These intricacies are explored in detail during a 300 Hour Yoga Teacher Training in Rishikesh and 500 Hour Yoga Teacher Training in Rishikesh.

 Final Thoughts

-Pranayama can significantly deepen your yoga practice, adding a powerful dimension of mental and spiritual healing.
+Benefits of Pranayama can significantly deepen your yoga practice, adding a powerful dimension of mental and spiritual healing.
 Joining a reputable yoga school in Rishikesh, such as Gurukul Yogashala, will provide the expertise and guidance necessary to practice Pranayama effectively and learn how to share its benefits with others.
 A 200 hour yoga teacher training course in Rishikesh can be a transformative experience for your personal health and wellbeing.

 Practice Yoga Supports Mental Wellbeing